Fourth of July activities in Logansport, Cass County and surrounding areas

-The Logansport Fourth of July Festivities will be held in Riverside Park on July 4.
+The Logansport Fourth of July Festivities will be held today in Riverside Park.

 Vendor setup begins at 2 p.m. and the celebration and festival games both begin at 5 p.m.